Skip to content

 Traits (authoring)

 Traits define reusable capabilities.
-You opt in with with TraitName.
+Traits are always abstract: you opt concrete types in with with TraitName, and you may also use the trait name itself directly in annotations.
 Methods can be required (...) or have defaults.

 trait Describable: